bjacobe/100-days-of-code/log.md

 ### Day 1: January 2nd, 2018

 **Today's Progress**: I've gone through many excercies on FreeCodeCamp.
-I've also reviewed some C++ from outside sources.

 **Thoughts:** The excercises I went through have been pretty straight forward.
 I should take more notes on topics I may need to review more than once.
 I've also tracked my progress using Todait.